MicrosoftDocs/Hololens/hololens/hololens-kiosk.md

 ### How can visitor accounts automatically logon to kiosk experience?

+- Available on builds [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and onwards, Azure AD and Non-Azure AD configurations both support visitor accounts being autologon enabled for Kiosk modes.

 By default devices configured for kiosk mode with visitor accounts will have a button on the sign-in screen that will logon a visitor with a single tap.
 Once logged on, the device will not show the sign-in screen again until the visitor is explicitly signed out from the start menu or the device is restarted.
 However sometimes you may want to set up the device such that the sign-in screen is never shown and for the device to automatically logon using a visitor account to the kiosk experience.
 To do this, configure the [MixedReality/VisitorAutoLogon](/windows/client-management/mdm/policy-csp-mixedreality#mixedreality-visitorautologon) policy.

 A device configured to automatically logon using a visitor account will not have on-device UI to exit this mode.
 To ensure that a device isn't accidentally locked out,  this policy requires that no other user accounts are present on the device.
 As a result, this policy must be applied during device setup either by using a provisioning package or by MDM using Autopilot.

-On builds [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1) and onwards:

-- Azure AD and Non-Azure AD configurations both support visitor accounts being autologon enabled for Kiosk modes.

 [!INCLUDE[](includes/kiosk-autologin.md)]